Nigeria

 Russia

 In 2023, Russia solidified its position as a significant player in the global dairy market with an annual milk production of approximately 31 million tons.
-The country is focusing on expanding its processing capabilities and managing import-export dynamics amid geopolitical challenges.
+Despite challenges such as a decline in cattle numbers and geopolitical tensions, the country's dairy industry shows resilience and growth potential, especially with increasing foreign investments.